tencherry10/til/thoughts/on-error-handling.md

 Between Explicit+Non-Fatal and Implicit+Fatal, it is debatable which one is better or worse.
 Implicit+Fatal prevents the mistake from continuing (although it is painful to debug valgrind / gdb anyone?).
 Explicit+Non-Fatal gives you a bit more error info, but by the time you realized it, the program may have trashed your database.

 Implicit+Non-Fatal is the worse of all, you may not even be aware of the error.
+Usually, the errors accumulate until it (or one of its downstream process) becomes Implicit+Fatal / Explicit+Fatal.

 The solution?
 Handle **EVERY** exception.
 If it is handle-able, do it.
 If it is an obvious error, abort the program.
 Don't propagrate the error (unless you are library function).